Types of blister packaging

 Face Seal Blister Packaging

-The most common form of blister packaging is the face seal blister card.
+The most common form of blister packaging is the full face seal blister card.
 It is comprised of 2 parts.
-The first part is a .020 thick blister card printed with graphics front and back.
+The first part is a .020 thick blister coated card printed with graphics front and back.
 The front side is treated with an adhesive that also acts as a varnish like coating.
 The second part is a PVC or PETG “blister” which is vacuum formed over a mold.
-The blister covers the product and then has a 3/8” “flange” which seals to the blister card.
+The plastic blister covers the product and then has a 3/8” “flange” which seals to the blister card.

 Both pieces are fitted, along with the product into a blister sealing machine that has been tooled with a sealing tray for that specific package.
 The blister is loaded, open side up into a cavity in the sealing tray.
 Next, the product is loaded.
 Finally, the card is placed face down on top.
 The card is located and kept in place by spring loaded pins set into the sealing tray.